Murkowski is the senior senator from Alaska and is a Republican. She has served since Jan 7, 2003. Murkowski is next up for reelection in 2022.

 Lisa Murkowski sits on the following committees:

-- Chairman, Senate Committee on Energy and Natural Resources
+- Chair, Senate Committee on Energy and Natural Resources

 Senate Committee on Appropriations

-- Chairman, Subcommittee on Department of the Interior, Environment, and Related Agencies
+- Chair, Subcommittee on Department of the Interior, Environment, and Related Agencies

 - Member, Subcommittee on Commerce, Justice, Science, and Related Agencies